soapdog/patchfox/src/packages/hub/docs/README.md

 # Hub Package

-The Hub package is the largest package on Patchfox and the main package the users interact on a daily basis.
+The `hub` is the largest package in Patchfox and the main one that users interact with on a daily basis.
 It provides all the following views:

 * Public
 * Channel